ESTONIAN ACADEMY

 Abstract

-The abstract (approximately 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results and conclusions.
+The Abstract (1600 characters with spaces) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results and conclusions.
 Citations in the abstract should be avoided.

 Keywords